Simple ways to save water in your home

 In the garden:

-- Plant indigenous plants which can tolerate extreme heat and require little watering.
+- Plant indigenous (local) plants which can tolerate extreme heat and require little watering.

-- Group plants with the same water needs together, so that you don’t overwater plants with varying water needs.
+- Group plants with the same water need together so that you don’t overwater plants with varying water needs.

 - Put a covering layer around trees and plants.
 Covering will slow evaporation and will also discourage weeds from growing.